bvanhoewijk/scrnaseq_mascara/README.md

   - Primary analysis for scRNA data analysis
   - Reference gff files
   - gene signature lists
+  - 01_seurat_analysis_rep12_article.qmd: Attempt to reproduce some of the results from the article
+  - 02_tomato_rep12_seurat.qmd: Primary data analysis and cell type assignments

 - 03_MASCARA
-  - Markdown files for MASCARA analysis using results from 03
+  - Markdown files for MASCARA on scRNA data.
+  - Most of the work for the thesis is in "04_mascara_bait_focus.qmd"

 - 04_normal_WGCNA_tutorial
    - Tutorial I found about WGCNA (unfinished)